Brennall/HFH-SRD/Chapter05.md

 Arcane 6	Duration:	instantaneous

 With this spell, the caster returns life to a character by means of creating another body.
 Since the character is returning in a new body, all physical ills and afflictions are repaired.
 The condition of the remains is not a factor.
 So long as some small portion of the body still exists, it can be reincarnated.
 The magic of the spell creates an entirely new young adult body.
 Roll on the Reincarnation table to determine what sort of creature the character becomes.
 A reincarnated character recalls the majority of its former life and form.
 If the result on the table below indicates reincarnation as a human or demi-human, the character returns at the same class level with minimum experience.
-The character's Intelligence, Wisdom, and Charisma are set to the character’s original scores, but Strength, Dexterity, and Constitution scores should be rerolled.
+The character's Intelligence, Wisdom, and Charisma are set to the character's original scores, but Strength, Dexterity, and Constitution scores should be rerolled.

-If the result on the table below indicates that the reincarnated character returns as a monster, roll on the column matching the original character’s alignment.
+If the result on the table below indicates that the reincarnated character returns as a monster, roll on the column matching the original character's alignment.
 Additional monsters may be used to extend the table, but no monster having more than 6 HD should be included, and each monster should be minimally semi-intelligent.
-The reincarnated monster gains all abilities associated with its new form, including forms of movement and speeds, natural armor, natural attacks, extraordinary abilities, and the like, but it doesn’t automatically speak the language of the new form.
-If the monster’s Hit Dice are below the character’s former class level, its Hit Dice are increased to the character’s former class level.
+The reincarnated monster gains all abilities associated with its new form, including forms of movement and speeds, natural armor, natural attacks, extraordinary abilities, and the like, but it doesn't automatically speak the language of the new form.
+If the monster's Hit Dice are below the character's former class level, its Hit Dice are increased to the character's former class level.
 A character brought back as a monster may increase in HD through adventuring.
 It requires 3,000 XP plus 500XP per special ability (*) for a 1 HD monster to advance to 2 HD.
 The amount of XP required doubles with each HD (round values greater than 20,000XP to the nearest 1,000).
 See Transformations in Chapter 10 for more information about playing monsters as characters.

 EXAMPLE: Creven, a 5th level chaotic explorer, is reincarnated as a Wererat.
 Wererats are normally 3 HD monsters, but because Creven was 5th level, he reincarnates as a 5 HD Wererat.
 Wererats have one special ability (or *).
 It takes 3,500xp for a 1 HD monster with one special ability to advance to 2 HD; 7,000XP from 2 HD to 3 HD; 14,000XP from 3 HD to 4 HD; 28,000XP from 4 HD to 5 HD; 56,000XP from 5 HD to 6 HD; 112,000XP from 6 HD to 7 HD, and so on.
 Creven, at 5 HD, will need 56,000XP to increase to 6 HD in his new form.